 For decades annuities have been one of the most polarizing topics in the retirement community.
 I was always warned to stay away from annuities because of their high costs, long surrender schedules and “smoke-and-mirror” features.
-About 10 years ago I was introduced to an annuity that would change the way I look at them, well at least some of them.
+About 10 years ago I was introduced to an annuity that would change the way I view them, well at least some of them.
 Most annuities do deserve caution tape, but if you use the right ones in the right way they can have a positive impact on a retirement portfolio.
 I’m going to explain what to look for and how to use them.

 The Anatomy of an Annuity